Stay ahead of the curve as a political insider with deep policy analysis, daily briefings and policy-shaping tools.

 To vote by mail in Indiana, you must have a verifiable reason to do so — such as an illness or disability — and meet all voter registration requirements.

-Absentee voters must fill out an application and return it to a county election office or the Indiana Election Division by Oct.
+Absentee voters must fill out an application and return it to a county election office or the Indiana Election Division by the end of Thursday, Oct.
 24.

 Who is running for office?